-Why D&I should be separated from CSR as an economic added value
+Why D&I should be separated from CSR as a business value-add

 Morale, ethics and responsibility – these paradigms are great partners for D&I but they are limited AND they set an unfortunate tone about so-called subordinate groups.
-The reasons why some groups are disadvantaged or underprivileged have nothing to do with the members of the groups but with the dominating mainstream systems.
+The reasons why some groups are disadvantaged or underprivileged have much less to do with the members of these groups than with the dominating mainstream systems.
 Nevertheless, D&I support programmes continue to convey messages about deficits and areas of development.
 Instead, D&I should focus on the potential of differences and the power of inclusion.
 And we should show how much of this is often wasted – and ask why companies can still afford this (waste).

 Utilising economic value for social purpose

-HOW D&I CAN HELP TO INTEGRATE SOCIETIES AND ADRESS POPULISM, SEXISM AND NATIONALISM (PART 1 OF THE MUMBAI TRILOGY BY MICHAEL STUBER)
+HOW D&I CAN INTEGRATE SOCIETY AND ADDRESS POPULISM, SEXISM AND NATIONALISM (PART 1 OF THE MUMBAI TRILOGY BY MICHAEL STUBER)

 „Diversity & Inclusion“